demisto/content-docs/docs/integrations/mirroring.md

 ```
 Where:
 - isfetch determines if the integration fetches incidents.
-- ismappable determines if the remote schema can be accessed.
+- ismappable determines if the remote schema can be retrieved for this integration.
 - isremotesyncin determines if mirroring from the 3rd party integration to XSOAR is supported.
 - isremotesyncout determines if mirroring from XSOAR to the 3rd party integration is supported.